Dherse/ugent-templates/masterproef/parts/appendix.typ

 = First appendix

 #ufigure(
-  caption: [ An overview of the hierarchy of the programmable PIC.],
+  caption: [ An overview of the hierarchy of the programmable PIC.
+Source: Wim Bogaerts, et al.],
   outline: [ Hierarchy of programmable PICs. ], image("../assets/programmable-pic-hierarchy.png")
 )